kontainapp/kkm/README.md

 # kkm
 kontain kernel module

-KKM is a software virtualization driver intended to support the Kontain Runtime in enviroments where hardware based virtualzation (KVM) isn't availble, for example in cloud provders like AWS.
-KKM is not a general purpose virtual machine driver, it only supports the factities required by the Kontain Runtime.
+KKM is a software virtualization driver intended to support the Kontain Runtime in environments where hardware based virtualization (KVM) isn't available, for example in cloud providers like AWS.
+KKM is not a general purpose virtual machine driver, it only supports the facilities required by the Kontain Runtime.

 Currently, KKM supports only X86_64 processors with certain features enabled.
 To see whether a system supports KKM, run: